October 19, 2020

-Zachary credits his research with Dr. Shukla, which was funded in part by the SURF (Summer Undergraduate Research Fellowships)/SURG (Small Undergraduate Research Grants) program in Carnegie Mellon University’s Undergraduate Research Office, with giving him skills and knowledge that he applies to his current work at Moderna.
+Zachary credits his research with Dr. Shukla, which was funded in part by the SURF (Summer Undergraduate Research Fellowships)/SURG (Small Undergraduate Research Grants) program in Carnegie Mellon University’s Undergraduate Research Office and PITA (Pennsylvania Infrastructure and Technology Alliance), with giving him skills and knowledge that he applies to his current work at Moderna.

 “Owning a research project as an independent researcher in [Dr. Shukla’s] lab taught me to become a responsible and methodical worker where the actions and decisions I made had direct impactful results to our end goal,” Zachary says.
 “This is much like my work in supply chain, where the setup is critical for rapid scale up and decisions have long-standing, visible impacts.”